hrosicka/hrosicka/README.md

 - [**Crazy Basic Calculator:**](https://github.com/hrosicka/BasicCalculator) This calculator is more than just a tool for math, it's a visual delight with its fun color-changing feature!
 - [**Cat Guru:**](https://github.com/hrosicka/CatGuru) Bored?
 Ask Cat Guru for a random cat fact and be amazed!
 Based on Cat Facts API.
 - [**Simple Selenium Example:**](https://github.com/hrosicka/SimpleSeleniumExample) Lazy?
 Automate Python website interactions with Selenium and Chrome webdriver - work smarter, not harder!
+- [**Cobol Basics:**](https://github.com/hrosicka/CobolBasics) Tired of Python?
+Try this!
+Calling all retro lovers, modern hipsters, and old-school programmers!
+Enjoy it!